Changes to our services during the coronavirus pandemic

 Our Hospice to Home Team continue to provide care in the home.
 Again, they will ask some questions about coronavirus symptoms before visiting and will wear full protective equipment when delivering personal care.

 Our Supportive Care team have adapted the way they work to enable them to deliver one-to-one support and some group work via telephone and Zoom.
-At present we are unable to provide one-to-one support, group sessions or complimentary therapies here at the hospice or at The Long House on an out-patient basis.
 They have also produced an on-line resource, “one Day at a Time”, which is updated regularly with a broad range of activities, interesting topics, poems and much more to help everyone cope with the current situation.